mak448a/AI-Drawing-Chatbot/README.md

 Make sure to switch on Message Content Intent in the Bot tab of the Developer Portal.
 2. Grab an API key from Stable Horde [at their register page](https://stablehorde.net/register).
 3. Rename `example.env` to `.env` and place your bot token and your API key in under `API_KEY`.
-4. Place your bot token under `BOT_TOKEN` in your `.env` file.
+4. [Register](https://poe.com) for Poe and open inspect tool.
+[Find your token](https://github.com/ading2210/poe-api#finding-your-token) and place it under `POE_TOKEN` in your `.env` file.
+5. Place your Discord bot token under `BOT_TOKEN`.
-5. Clone the Stable Horde module:
+6. Clone the Stable Horde module:
 ```shell
 git clone 'https://github.com/mak448a/horde_module' --depth=1
 ```
-6. Create venv and install dependencies:
+7. Create venv and install dependencies:

 Linux or MacOS
 ```shell